 The BIT Milan for tourists

-On the other hand, the BIT is a great option for tourists to look for new trends and get to know less conventional destinations as well as get in touch with different cultures and, perhaps, find a great deal for a trip.
+On the other hand, the BIT is a great option for tourists to look for new trends and get to know less conventional destinations.
+It is also good to get in touch with different cultures and, perhaps, find a great deal for a trip.

 *Talking about sustainable travel, did you know we went to Slovenia from Italy by bike, on a tour which took more than 1 month and turned into a series of episodes on our YouTube channel?
 Check it out the first episode here and don’t forget to subscribe to our channel too 😉